lpembleton/resurface/README.md

 ## Citation

-Until resurface is on CRAN and has its own separate DOI, please cite the following paper and this github repo.
+Until resurface is on CRAN and has its own separate DOI, please cite the following paper (as its first demonstrated use) and this github repo.

 > *Exploitation of data from breeding programs supports rapid implementation of genomic selection for key agronomic traits in perennial ryegrass.*
 >